Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 Operational Runbook for Invalidation Storms:

-celery -A worker worker -c 16) if CPU headroom exists. - Enable
+2. Temporarily increase worker concurrency (celery -A worker worker --concurrency=16) if CPU headroom exists.

-- Post-incident: Audit tag cardinality, prune orphaned mapping sets, and adjust
+5. Post-incident: Audit tag cardinality, prune orphaned mapping sets, and adjust maxmemory-policy to volatile-ttl if applicable.

 By enforcing strict schema validation, leveraging UNLINK for non-blocking deletion, and instrumenting end-to-end queue telemetry, infrastructure teams can scale Redis cache invalidation to millions of operations per minute without compromising transactional latency or data consistency guarantees.